-The market price of our common stock has been, and we expect it to continue to be volatile and fluctuate significantly, which could result in substantial losses for investors and subject us to securities class action litigation.
+The market price of our common stock has been, and may continue to be volatile and fluctuate significantly, which could result in substantial losses for investors and subject us to securities class action litigation.

 The trading price for our common stock has been, and we expect it to continue to be, volatile.
-Our January 31, 2013 announcement that the HEAT study failed to meet its primary endpoint has resulted in significant volatility and a steep decline in the price of our common stock, a level of decline that could result in securities litigation.
+Our January 31, 2013 announcement that the HEAT Study failed to meet its primary endpoint has resulted in significant volatility and a steep decline in the price of our common stock, a level of decline that could result in securities litigation.
 Plaintiffs' securities litigation firms have publicly announced that they are investigating potential securities fraud claims that they may wish to make against us.
-More recently, our acquisition of the assets of EGEN in June 2014 has been followed with increased volatility in the price of our common stock.
 The price at which our common stock trades depends upon a number of factors, including our historical and anticipated operating results, our financial situation, announcements of technological innovations or new products by us or our competitors, our ability or inability to raise the additional capital we may need and the terms on which we raise it, and general market and economic conditions.
 Some of these factors are beyond our control.
 Broad market fluctuations may lower the market price of our common stock and affect the volume of trading in our stock, regardless of our financial condition, results of operations, business or prospect.
-The closing price of our common stock as reported on The NASDAQ Capital Market had a high price of \$4.57 and a low price of \$2.30 in the 52-week period ended December 31, 2014 and a high price of \$3.15 and a low price of \$2.19 from January 2, 2015 through August 7, 2015.
+The closing price of our common stock as reported on The NASDAQ Capital Market had a high price of \$3.15 and a low price of \$1.65 in the 52-week period ended December 31, 2015 and a high price of \$1.93 and a low price of \$1.08 from January 2, 2016 through May 13, 2016.
 Among the factors that may cause the market price of our common stock to fluctuate are the risks described in this "Risk Factors" section and other factors, including: